Chris Giles

-Chris Giles (born 16 April 1982 in Wales) is a former Welsh footballer, who was most recently acting first team coach at Yeovil Town.
+Chris Giles (born 16 April 1982) is a Welsh former footballer, who was most recently acting first team coach at Yeovil Town.
 He played predominantly as a defender, but could also play as a striker.

 Playing career

 Yeovil Town

 Giles began his career with Yeovil Town, as youth team top goalscorer and Player of the Year.
 In his time there, they won the FA Trophy and then promotion to the Football League in 2002–03.
 The following season, he only played one league game for the club before being loaned out to Woking.
 He was allowed to leave the club in March of the 2003–04 season.

 Aldershot Town

 After leaving Yeovil, Giles soon joined Aldershot Town.
 During his two years there, he helped them to reach the Play-off Final and Play-off Semi-final of the Conference.

 Crawley Town

 After a two-year stint with Aldershot, he then signed for Crawley Town in 2005, signing a two-year contract with the club.
 After helping them fight off relegation, he left at the beginning of his second year due to the club's financial troubles.